-Any proposed changes to the requirements of this manual, on either the request of the education partner or the clinical partner, must be submitted by February for consideration for implementation in the next academic year.
+Any proposed changes to the requirements of this manual, on either the request of the education partner or the clinical partner, must be submitted by the first Monday in February for consideration for implementation in the next academic year.
+The COM meeting will occur on the third Tuesday of February annually.